albertvila/dotfiles/README.md

   Then you should remove one of the taps, you can see all of them using `brew tap` and remove one using `brew untap XXX`

+- If you get issues with gpg, first check the current key is not expired using `gpg --list-secret`.
+If expired, you can change the expiratoin time using `gpg --edit-key XXX` and then using the `expire` command within the shell

 ### Chrome extensions
 - AdBlock plus
 - Bear Chrome